 Jammed packed with seafood swimming in a lush broth, the bouillabaisse is the weekly special currently running at Dive Coastal.
 You can nab a cup or bowl, either pairs nicely with the classic Baja fish tacos.
 You will find this tiny seafood restaurant hidden in Snider Plaza across from SMU.

 A huge favorite is the hot and sour soup at First Chinese BBQ in Richardson.
 This soup comes piping hot table side at a temperature that is molten hot.
 It is also mammoth in size and can make several meals for one, and plenty to share with friends.
 Also, the shrimp wonton soup is equally massive and quite good.
 The soup list here is extensive.

 There are plenty of hot soups to be found at the Super H Mart in Carrollton.
-This is a hot pot we sampled one blustery afternoon.
+We enjoyed the Jjamppong, a Korean Chinese noodle soup with red, spicy seafood- or pork-based broth flavored with gochutgaru.
+Common ingredients include onions, garlic, zucchini, carrots, cabbages, squid, mussels, and pork.
 Smooth and power packed with flavor.
 Don’t miss the dumpling bar.
-Super H is a great chow around spot where you can dine with great variety in their kicked up food court.
+Super H is a great chow around spot where you can dine with great variety in their kicked up food court on the cheap.